 Connecting to the Old Mill Square is Patriot Park, a 16-acre park with a walkway along the river.

 (Early November to early January).

 Dollywood adds to Winterfest's light displays with more than four millions lights and the nightly lighted Christmas parade.
 In addition to memory-making musical entertainment see Polar Express 4-D Experience, described as a magical cinematic experience full of multi-sensory thrills and surprises.
 Shop for bargains.

 A paradise for bargain hunters, the area has more than 200 stores plus Belz Factory Outlet World, Pigeon Forge Factory Outlet Mall, Tangier Factory Outlet Center, Z-Buda Outlet Mall, River Vista Factory Stores, and River View Factory Outlets with bargain prices well below retail.
 Find designer clothes, athletic wear, luggage, home furnishings, crystal, china, tools, toys, books, music, shoes, leather goods and more.
-Discovery:
+Bonus Points:

 Bell Tower Square (the South's largest year-round Christmas village) offers thousands of unique items including exceptional toys, and distinctive Christmas items.
 Visit the Old Mill Village for hand-thrown pottery, original art, woodcarvings and one-of-a-kind souvenirs.
 Prepare to be entertained.